+If you’ve been dealing with early wakes for awhile, you may have wondered any of the following.
 Is it a developmental milestone?
 A regression?
-Are they getting too much sleep during the day, or not enough?
+Is my baby getting too much sleep during the day, or not enough?
 Maybe they’re just hungry.
 Maybe they’re too hot, or too cold.
 Maybe they are just an early riser?

 Well, the truth is that it could be any of those things, and it could be a combination of several of them.
 What that means, and what you’re probably already aware of, is that sleep (for all ages) is tremendously complicated.